 During this part of the trail hikers are exposed to the Andean elements: first scorching sun and then, closer to the pass, freezing winds.
 Once at the top hikers can celebrate having completed the most difficult section of the trail.

-The decent from the pass is steep although not difficult, following the trail on the left side of the valley to the valley floor and to the 2nd night’s campsite at Pacamayo (3,600m).
+The descent from the pass is steep although not difficult, following the Inca Trail on the left side of the valley to the valley floor and to the 2nd night’s campsite at Pacamayo (3,600m).
 There are toilet facilities here.

 From Pacamayo it takes about an hour to climb up to the ruins of Runkuracay.
 These small circular ruins occupy a commanding position overlooking the Pacamayo valley below.